 Mauro is an experienced Sommelier and member of the AIS (Italian Sommelier Association).
 He lives in Padua, Italy and organizes food and wine events, classes and day tours in Venice and the Veneto wine region.

-Enjoy a Welcome Dinner at the Hotel’s gastronomic restaurant.
+Enjoy a Welcome Dinner at the hotel’s gastronomic restaurant, Ombra Della Sera.

 Visit Ca’Marcanda, where Angelo Gaja, the renowned Piedmont winemaker, concentrates on growing international grape varieties.
 A tasting of Gaja’s fabulous wines completes the visit.

 Visit and tasting at Tenuta Guado al Tasso, part of the illustrious Antinori family of vineyards.

 Enjoy a wonderful gourmet lunch at Osteria San Michele.

 Visit Podere Grattamacco, one of the first Bolgheri producers having started in 1977.
 You’ll have a visit with the winemaker/estate manager and a wonderful tasting.

 Return to the hotel for an evening on your own to enjoy one of their two fine restaurants, or other recommended restaurants nearby.

 Tuesday, May 28| Bolgheri & Siena |B